-- An obligor is likely and entitled by virtue of its lack of knowledge of the transfer of receivables pursuant to a securitisation transaction to continue to make payments under the relevant financing contract with the Originator as legally entitled to receive the same. - The Originator can give an obligor a good discharge for payment upon the Originator receiving the relevant monies from the obligor. - An obligor may set off against the SPV claims against the Originator arising prior to the obligor's receipt of a notice of transfer, although the giving of such notice to the obligor will not preclude a subsequent claim of the obligor against the Originator being available for set-off against the debt assigned to the SPV if it is closely or inseparably connected with the relevant financing contract. - A later assignee of (or taker of a fixed charge over) a financing contract without notice of the transfer by the Originator of the relevant receivables pursuant to a securitisation transaction who first gives notice to the obligor of its interest would take priority over the SPV. - The SPV would be required to join the Originator in any action to enforce the relevant debt against an obligor prior to notice being given.
+- An obligor is entitled (by virtue of its lack of knowledge of the transfer of receivables pursuant to a securitisation transaction) to continue to make payments under the relevant financing contract to the legal title holder (usually the Originator or the seller), who is entitled to receive the same). - The legal title holder can give an obligor a good discharge for payment upon receiving the relevant monies from the obligor. - An obligor may set off against the SPV claims against legal title holder arising prior to the obligor's receipt of a notice of transfer.
+However, the giving of such notice to the obligor will not preclude a subsequent claim of the obligor against legal title holder being available for set-off against the debt assigned to the SPV if it is closely or inseparably connected with the relevant financing contract. - A later assignee of (or taker of a fixed charge over) a financing contract without notice of the transfer by legal title holder of the relevant receivables pursuant to a securitisation transaction who first gives notice to the obligor of its interest would take priority over the SPV. - The SPV would be required to join legal title holder in any action to enforce the relevant debt against an obligor prior to notice being given.